mavickers/articles/Sitefinity/external-sitefinity-components.md

             public static string[] RootModuleNamespaces => new[]
             {
-                "MyProject.Common.Modules",
+                "MyProject.Common.Modules"
             };
         }

         public static VirtualPathProviderViewEngine VirtualPageProviderViewEngine => VirtualPathProviderViewEngine.Create(VirtualPathsParameters.RootModuleNamespaces, VirtualPathsParameters.LocationFormats);
     }
 }
 ```

 Note that this will provide Sitefinity locations to look for views within the common project.
 If you want to use this same technique for embedding views in the Sitefinity project itself, repeat the inclusion of the VirtualPathsParameters struct and the VirtualPageProviderViewEngine static property in the Sitefinity project constants file, changing namespaces as necessary.

+A use-case for doing this with widgets specific to your Sitefinity project would be to keep the same module folder structure as the common project.

 ### Sitefinity Startup
 Now that the groundwork is laid for Sitefinity to find the embedded views we need to actually consume these classes.

-First, add a reference to the common project inside the Sitefinity project by finding the References folder in the Sitefinity project, right-clicking on the folder and select Add References.
+First, add a reference to the common project inside the Sitefinity project by finding the References folder in the Sitefinity project, right-clicking on the folder and selecting Add References.

-In the Sitefinity project Global.asax.cs you may already have code that invokes a Sitefinity startup classes where you have a set of instructions for Sitefinity to run prior to making the app available.
+In the Sitefinity project Global.asax.cs you may already have code invoking Sitefinity startup classes where you have a set of instructions for Sitefinity to run prior to making the app available.
 For instance, you may have something that looks like this:
 ```
 protected override void OnApplicationStarted()
 {